Ghasak/nvim-old/README.md

 - Adding branches to the `~/.config/nvim/`, for each version, also a branch called `feature/dev` to check and try any new feature or package.

+### Nvim in nutshell
+You will always need to configure
+1. Packer for new library/package
+2. LSInstall to get the language sever setup and configurations.
+3. tree-sitter for getting the syntax highlighting with much better way.

 ### About Branch and GitHub
 Once you have updated the `main` branch (change, modify, create ... etc.)
 The current working flow to address such updates with my `main` repo is: